MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/custom-control-framework/manifest-schema-reference/property.md

 ### Remarks

-The `of-type` attribute value must be one of the following types:
+The `of-type` attribute value must be one of the following:

 [!INCLUDE [type-table](includes/type-table.md)]